jatkin-wasti/Containerisation/README.md

 `docker run -d -p 4000:4000 docs/docker.github.io`
 - This will mean we can pull locally in the future instead of having to rely on the internet

+## Connecting DockerHub to a GitHub account
+- Once logged into DockerHub, click on Account Settings in the top right dropdown menu
+- On the left hand menu click on Linked Accounts
+- Click connect for the GitHub provider
+- Authorise this action in the pop up and put in your password to finish this process
+- Now they are connected and you should see a plug symbol and your github name for the GitHub provider